 Supply and demand is the fundamental cornerstone of economics.
 The more of a demand for something vs the amount of supply of said thing are related in the form of high to low.
 High supply and low demand mean that prices should be low or dropping.
 Low supply and high demand would mean that the opposite is true.
 In the case of oil, supply is determined by countries that are part of OPEC.
-As of lately, the United States role to play in the global oil supply has grown thanks to the booming growth and production from shale fields.
-When the global output of oil is more than the public can consume then prices drop like they did during the infamous low of 2014.
+Lately, the United States’ role to play in the global oil supply has grown thanks to the booming growth and production from shale fields.
+When the global output of oil is more than the public can consume then prices drop as they did during the infamous low of 2014.

-The EIA or the United States Energy Information Administration states that of each barrel 61% is the cost of crude oil, 15% us federal and state taxes, 12% is distribution and marketing, and 12% is refining costs and profits.
+The EIA, or the United States Energy Information Administration, states the percentages of each barrel comes out to 61% of the cost of crude oil, 15% of U.S. federal and state taxes, 12% of distribution and marketing, and 12% of refining costs and profits.
 Looking deeper into the supply and production of oil we see that an overwhelming majority of all oil is produced by OPEC.
 This places tremendous power in their hands in deciding the price for fuel.
-This has led to the increase in production of oil in large economic powers such as the United States and Russia, as well as an increase in the production of alternative fuels such as shale oil and biofuels.
+This has led to an increase in the production of oil in large economic powers such as the United States and Russia, as well as an increase in the production of alternative fuels such as shale oil and biofuels.

 Oil prices have now evened out at around $70 per barrel at the time of this writing, and have stabilized to a point where drops and increases have been negligible.
 So following the standard pricing model in the graphic above, you can see how the general price of oil is calculated.

-Thank you very much for taking the time to read the SC Fuels ultimate Guide to oil prices.
+Thank you very much for taking the time to read the ultimate guide to oil prices.
+Check out our mobile fueling services if your business is in need of oil or petroleum products.
 We hope you have learned something about the price of oil and maybe something about how the fuel industry is run.
-Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn,
+Consider subscribing if you are interested in learning more about the Oil industry and all of the intricacies that go into making the gears turn.